jasciullo/Sciullo-Portfolio/critique-by-design.md

 ### Feedback on wireframes

+When I shared my wireframe sketches with individuals (outside of Telling Stories with Data classmates) responses included:

+"As time goes on, the emissions have gone down a lot."
+"Where is the data for gas production?"
+"What is this supposed to show again?"
+"Do you produce less emissions with more gas?"
+"Is this trying to show that gas production has become more efficient over the years?"
+"I would probably want to see the gas production on this graph."
+"The intended audience isn't environmentally conscious."

+This feedback helped inform the data visualization redesign process.
+Notably, it would help to reduce confusion to show a raw display of gas production.

+### Data extraction and processing

 The next task at hand was to extract the raw data referenced in the CEA PDF.

+Though sources were cited in the PDF report, it was not immediately clear in all instances which source was precisely being used for their graph.
+The EPA data for the emissions was the easiest to locate: this had the timecourses for the emissions (except CO2) across different production sectors.
+The PDF did not make it clear how they processed this across sectors so their analysis was not fully documented in this regard.
+For my analysis, I totaled all sectors for each emission group per year.
+I then normalized each timecourse to the value for 1990.

+For the CO2 data, it was not fully clear which data they had pulled from.
+I found an [EIA report](https://www.eia.gov/environment/emissions/state/) that provides state-wise data on CO2 that seemed a likely source (though it did include data for 2017, contrary to the CEA report's indication).
+This was also normalized to its 1990 value.

+For the gas production data, it did not appear to be directly linked or cited from the PDF, but I did find it subsequently cited by one of the citations: https://www.eia.gov/state/analysis.php?sid=PA.
+This did not have a direct link to the source, but it provided enough information to Google: https://www.eia.gov/dnav/ng/ng_prod_sum_a_EPG0_VGM_mmcf_a.htm.
+This data was also normalized for display.

+To provide the needed data for the Emissions per Gas Production graph, a calculation was made for each emission type (in a year) divided by the gas production (in that same year).
+Then all of these were normalized to their maximum value so that they could be displayed on the same axis.
+The gas production timecourse was also normalized to its maximum value for display alongside.

 ### Approach with Infogram

+I used Infogram to produce the following data redesign.

 <div class="infogram-embed" data-id="3b705b9c-fce7-4d8c-8c1e-6b87ccf99ce0" data-type="interactive" data-title="Blank template"></div><script>!function(e,i,n,s){var t="InfogramEmbeds",d=e.getElementsByTagName("script")[0];if(window[t]&&window[t].initialized)window[t].process&&window[t].process();else if(!e.getElementById(n)){var o=e.createElement("script");o.async=1,o.id=n,o.src="https://e.infogram.com/js/dist/embed-loader-min.js",d.parentNode.insertBefore(o,d)}}(document,0,"infogram-async");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/3b705b9c-fce7-4d8c-8c1e-6b87ccf99ce0" style="color:#989898!important;text-decoration:none!important;" target="_blank">Blank template</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

+One limitation of Infogram is that I could not provide a second y-axis on the right side as I had desired.